agiliq/agiliq-jekyll/_posts/2019-08-28-getting-started-with-python-graphene.md

         return fn(*args, **kwargs)
     graphql.error.located_error.GraphQLLocatedError: resolve_person() missing 1 required positional argument: 'key'

 If person's key isn't provided, then we want to respond with `steve`'s details.
-We can accomplish this by setting a `default_value` on `people` and this default_value should contain `steve`'s key.
+We can accomplish this by setting a `default_value` on `person` and this default_value should contain `steve`'s key.

     person = Field(PersonType, key=Int(default_value=1))